 SAN stands for Subject Alternative Name.
 A Single Domain certificate contains one domain that's added in the CN (Common Name).
 A SAN certificate contains, in addition to the CN, multiple SAN fields in which (sub)domains can be added.
 See the image below.

 Because the ability to contain multiple domains, this certificate meets the requirements of the Unified Communications Certificate (UCC).
 This is needed to secure Microsoft Exchange with the autodiscover and webmail (sub)domain.

 MDC with Wildcard

-It's possible to add a wildcard domain indhe Comodo Multi Domain UCC and in Comodo Postive SSL MDC Certificates.
+It's possible to add a wildcard domain to a Sectigo (Comodo) Multi Domain UCC and in Sectigo Postive SSL MDC Certificates.
 This can be useful if you want to secure subdomains of one domain, together with other domains in one certificate.
 The costs for a Wildcard domain will be invoiced in stead of the Single domain.